-Product Data Collection: Top Tips for Managers
+How to Collect Data About Your Product: Top Tips for Product Managers

 As a product manager, you know that informed decision-making is key to driving product success.
 Gathering and analyzing data is essential, but it’s not just about having information – it’s about having the right information that leads to actionable insights.
 Below, I’ve outlined specific sources, methods, and strategies to help you set up a streamlined data collection process.